Skip to content

 The short integration times required at L' and M'-bands result in substantial overheads.

 (1) The time needed for AO parameter adjustment.
-If the targets have similar magnitudes within 1-2 mag, the AO parameter adjustment can be performed within a few times during the observation in a stable seeing condition.
+If the targets have similar magnitudes within 1-2 mag and the seeing condition is stable, the AO parameter adjustment would be required once in several hours.